No767/Typeform.py/README.md

 ### Replit

-Further details will be provided in the Piazza post.
-Will be updated with the needed contents later
+Open up the Replit provided in the Piazza link, and it should automatically install all of the stuff for you

 ## Troubleshooting